-The discussion and analysis of East Brunswick Township Fire District No. 1's financial performance provides an overall review of the District's financial activities for the year ended December 31, 2009.
+The discussion and analysis of East Brunswick Township Fire District No. 1's financial performance provides an overall review of the District's financial activities for the year ended December 31, 2010.
 The intent of this discussion and analysis is to look at the District's financial performance as a whole; readers should also review the basic financial statements and notes to enhance their understanding of the District's financial performance.

-The Management's Discussion and Analysis (MD&A) is a new element of Required Supplementary Information specified in the Governmental Accounting Standards Board's (GASB) Statement No. 34 - Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments issued in June 1999.
+The Management's Discussion and Analysis (MD&A) is a new element of Required Supplementary Information specified in the Governmental Accounting Standards Board's (GASB) Statement No. 34 - Basic Financial Statements and Management's Discussion and Analysis for State and Local Government.